priyadarshi/Applozic-Chat-SDK-Documentation/README.md

-Step 14: Function to return user details(call after plugin initialize) :
+Step 14: Function to return user details :

+Call below given function to get user details like Total unread count, last seen at etc

 ```
   $applozic.fn.applozic('getUserDetail', {callback: getUserDetail});
 ```

-Step 15: Callback function to receive response (used as a reference in above function):
+Callback function to receive response (used as a reference in above function):

 ```